openhive-network/balance_tracker/README.md

 Current status:

-At the moment, this application creates two tables:
+At the moment, this application will need to use two tables:
-* accounts
+* hive.accounts (created by hived sql_serializer plugin)
-* account_balance_history
+* btracker_app.account_balance_history (created by sync process of balance tracker)

 Work to be done:
 - Add jsonrpc API calls required by new web app: